coastresusgroup/website/site/content/terms-and-conditions.md

 +++
-title = "Cancellation, Refund & Terms of Service Policy" description = "Terms and conditions, cancellation policy, and refund policy for Coast Resuscitation Group" type = "page"
+title = "Terms and Conditions" description = "Terms and conditions, cancellation policy, and refund policy for Coast Resuscitation Group" type = "page"
 +++